oh2mp/esp32_smart_rv/Alpicool.md

 Because I have a version without freezer unit, I could not implement support for them, because it most likely would have caused some bugs when I don't have accurate data for to debug against.
-So at the moment the Smart RV gizmo supports fridges without freezer only.
+So at the moment the Smart RV gizmo supports fridges without freezer only and only one at a time.

 Example photo of a similar fridge as mine: